 Overview

-Highly-qualified undergraduates may be admitted to the bachelor's/accelerated master's program and obtain a BS in Bioengineering and a MS in Bioengineering in an accelerated time-frame after satisfactory completion of a minimum of 140 credits.
+Highly-qualified undergraduates may be admitted to the combined bachelor's and accelerated master's degree pathway program (accelerated master's) and obtain a BS in Bioengineering and a MS in Bioengineering through the Bioengineering, BS/Bioengineering, Accelerated MS pathway in an accelerated time-frame after satisfactory completion of a minimum of 140 credits (total number of required credits depends on the requirements of both the undergraduate and graduate programs)..

 See AP.6.7 Bachelor's/Accelerated Master's Degrees for policies related to this program.